MeArm/MeArm/README.md

 This library solves the angles required to send to the servos in order to meet a given position, allowing for much simpler coding.

+Coordinates are measured in mm from the base rotation centre.
+Initial 'home' position is at (0, 100, 50), i.e. 100mm forward of the base and 50mm off the ground.

 Usage
 -----